 An excellent teacher must first be an excellent listener.
 They must enthusiastically and passionately love their topic.
 That passion spreads to their students.
 A good teacher must also be patient, adaptable and compassionate.
 I strive to grow these characteristics every day.

 As our Sage, Hillel said more than 2000 years ago, ” Do not treat others in ways you do not want to be treated.
 Everything else is commentary”.
 Tora study gives us the tools to achieve that lofty goal on a day to day basis.

 Rabbi Mozzor was raised to an Orthodox Family in Brooklyn.
 Rabbi Mozzor studied at the State University of New York at Buffalo and earned a - BA in Environmental and Organismal Biology and Health Physics.
 He also attended the New York Medical College where he received his MPH Biostatistics in Progress.

-His unique desire for Judaism did not emerge from studying in Yeshiva.
+His unique desire and teaching style did not emerge from studying in Yeshiva.
 His love and commitment developed much earlier in life.
 Sitting in Cheder (Hebrew School) Rabbi Mozzor engage in heated debates with his teachers over their interpretations of Tora.
 It was through these many unscheduled meetings with the head Rabbi of the school which gave birth to a close friendship with many cornflake crusted chicken Shabbat meals.